-In honor of those who have faced systemic injustice for generations, and who continue to be face bias and discrimination in science and engineering, the faculty in the College of Science and Engineering has established a fund to support Black students in STEM.
-Black people have been, and remain, significantly underrepresented in science, technology, engineering and math fields.
-Through this scholarship we can, together, make an impact on the educational goals of Black students at WWU for generations to come.
+In honor of those who have faced systemic injustice for generations, and who continue to face bias and discrimination in science and engineering, the faculty in the College of Science and Engineering has established a fund to support Black students in STEM.
+Black people have been, and remain, significantly underrepresented in science, technology, engineering, and math fields.
+Through this scholarship we can make an impact on the educational goals of Black students at WWU for generations to come.

 Our initial goal is to raise $25,000 to establish an endowment fund that will support the scholastic and research aspirations of Black undergraduate and graduate students.
 Please join us in making a lasting impact for our students.
 Together we can make a difference.

 There is a critical need to improve communication within the College of Science and Engineering (CSE) between students, staff, faculty, and the administration.

 These hours are a time for students, staff and faculty to bring concerns, feedback or questions as it related to equity, inclusion and diversity within STEM.
 We hope that we, the Student and Community Ambassadors, and the STEM Inclusion and Outreach Specialist, can advise and also guide people to college, university or external resources.

 Student Ambassadors act as a liaison between students and their faculty, and the Dean of CSE.
 CSE Student Ambassadors seek to engage in issues around advocacy, equity, and diversity in STEM.